hardin47/website/Math158/Notes/05b-smooth.md

 Keep in mind that the algorithm for creating a smooth prediction at $x_0$ does not depend on $x_0$ being part of the model.
 That is, the prediction is possible whether or not $x_0$ has a corresponding response value.

-See the R code (posted on website) for an example on imputing data using a loess smoother.

 ### Normalization